Mahsak89/battleship-game/README.md

 The winner is the player who sinks all of their opponent's battleships first.
 ## Features
 ***
+### ***Existing Features***
+* shown a user friendly board to the player
+* provide an eplanation to the player on how to play the game
+* Random board generation
+    * ships are randomly placed on both the player and omputer board
+    * player can not see where the computer's ships are.
+* Play against the computer
+* Accepts user input
+* Maintains the number of hitted ships
+* Input validation and error-checking
+    * The player can not enter coordinates outside the size of the board
+    * The player must enter only numbers
+    * The player can not enter the same geuss twice
+    * the player can not enter empty input
+* Used 2 classess for modeling the game data
+* announce (the game result) the winner to the player

+### ***future Features***

 ## Data Model
 ***
 ## Testing